SamMayWork/outline-editor/readme.md

 *While there is little difference in the overall size of the written CSS, having the CSS styled in a logically similar way to the HTML cuts down on the time spent making selectors that target specific elements*.

+## Future and Unfinished work
+- The display notes section of the program exists and has the functionality on the server-side but not on the client side
+- I have made all of the markup characters editable so it is possible to define your own markup language which is something I would like to implement in a settings file if possible
+- I have made most of the keybindings rebindable, however I have not allowed the user to actually make changes to the bindings on the interface yet